Manual for Navigating Insurance Companies in Ohio

 The Better Business Bureau (BBB) helps consumers find businesses they can trust by issuing ratings and allowing customers to write reviews and file complaints.

-Here is how the top companies rated with the BBB:
+Here is how the top companies rated:

 In addition, Allstate, State Farm and Nationwide were rated by J.D.
 Power.
 Each of these insurance companies received ratings of about average for claims satisfaction.

 As previously mentioned, homes in Ohio are susceptible to extreme weather and so it’s especially important to have the right coverage.

 Homeowners insurance policies generally cover the destruction and damage to a home’s exterior and interior and the loss or theft of belongings as well as the personal liability for harm to others visiting your home.
 Additional add-on coverages also are available, such as coverage for floods.

 Condo insurance covers your personal possessions and the interior of your structure such as countertops, cabinets and flooring.
 Personal liability coverage is also included as are temporary living expenses in the event of a covered loss that makes you leave your condo.

 The home insurance deductible is the amount you need to pay before your home insurance company begins to pay on a covered loss.
 Home insurance deductibles typically range from $500 to $2,000.
 Choosing a higher deductible will help to lower your home insurance premium but you will pay a higher amount if you should file a claim.
 A smaller deductible will mean you’ll pay a higher premium but you’ll pay less if you need to file a home insurance claim.